-Crossdressing… seen as something that should be left outside the transgender umbrella… seen as simply fetish or cosplay… seen as a hobby.
-Crossdressers have been considered as exclusions to the trans world because there isn’t male-to-female transitioning, no extreme gender dysphoria, no feminine permanence.
+Crossdressing… seen as something that should be left outside the transgender umbrella… seen as simply fetish or cosplay… as a hobby.
+Crossdressers have considered as exclusions to the trans world because there isn’t male-to-female transitioning.
+No extreme gender dysphoria, no feminine permanence.

 This all came about from a Reddit thread I recently came across during other research.
 The post talked about whether cis-male crossdressers should be included under the transgender umbrella[i].
-The post’s mostly negative comments allude to the belief that if there is no dysphoria, there can be no attachment to the consideration of being transgender.
-According to the comments, there is no biological or neurological connection to the clothing we wear (regardless of the gender that the clothing was originally designed and manufactured for).
-The comments went on to say that gender norms are a man-made construct, while gender is real, defining crossdressers and drag queens as simply hobbyists of their dressing—that crossdressing is not a lifestyle.
+The post’s mostly negative comments allude to the belief that if there is no dysphoria.
+There can be no attachment to the consideration of being transgender.
+According to the comments, there is no biological or neurological connection to the clothing we wear (regardless of the gender that the clothes were originally designed and manufactured for).
+The comments went on to say that gender norms are a man-made construct.
+While gender is real, defining crossdressers and drag queens as simply hobbyists of their dressing—that crossdressing is not a lifestyle.